Key Points:

 As I passed them, I noticed some of their friends in the distance, keeping tabs on my movements from atop a rock formation.

-In addition to longer trails, there are a few quick sights you can see without taking many steps or venturing out into the heat.
+In addition to trails, there are a few quick sights you can see without taking many steps or venturing out into the heat.

 Elephant Rock: Located just off one of the park’s main drags, Elephant Rock looks like… an elephant, and is steps away from the parking lot.

-Arch Rock: Located right off of the road, Arch Rock is just that, a uniquely arched rock shaped over time by natural forces.
+Arch Rock: Located right off the road, Arch Rock is just that, a uniquely arched rock shaped over time by natural forces.

 Balancing Rock: Found steps away from the visitor center parking lot, balancing rock appears to defy the laws of physics.